Protein:

 We have provided 2 different marinade options for the chicken.
 Both are packed with flavor.
 The first marinade uses commonly found ingredients for those that do not want to purchase the authentic Peruvian pepper pastes.
 Even though it is lacking that final degree of authenticity, it is in no way lacking in flavor, and this marinade was our kids favorite.

-Mince the garlic if you are using whole cloves and then mix with all of the remaining ingredients.
+Mince the garlic if you are using whole garlic cloves and then mix with all of the remaining ingredients.

 The marinades make enough to season 4 Cornish game hens or about 2 roasting chickens.
 Both recipes are easily doubled if you want to roast more chickens.